bryanwweber/orbital-mechanics-notes/orbital-maneuvers/hohmann-transfer.md

 ### Transit Time

-Since the Hohmann transfer traverses half of the ellipse, the transfer time is given as half the period of the elliptical orbit from Eq. {eq}`eq:ellipse-period-useful`:
+Since the Hohmann transfer traverses half of the ellipse, the transfer time is given as half the period of the elliptical orbit from @eq:ellipse-period-useful:

 :::{math}
 :label: eq:hohmann-transfer-time